averagetree/PredictingColoradoWildfires/README.md

 df = pd.read_sql_query("SELECT * FROM Fires", cnx)

 ```
 Colorado is the sole focus for this analysis, so the data set is trimmed down to just the state of Colorado.
-Additionally, the

 ```
 df_co = df.loc[df['STATE'] == "CO"]